-Planned to launch in summer 2019, the Spirit 111’ will begin construction this April at Spirit Yachts’ waterside headquarters in Suffolk.
+Planned to launch in summer 2019, the Spirit 111’ construction started May 2017 at Spirit Yachts’ waterside headquarters in Suffolk.
 Commissioned for an experienced yachtsman, who plans to attend the superyacht regattas in the Mediterranean, the Spirit 111’ will be set up for both cruising and racing with carbon spars, hydraulic winches and an extensive sail wardrobe.

 The impressive new superyacht is set to be as eco-friendly as possible to enable the owner to spend sustainable periods of time onboard using minimal fuel.
 Innovative features include an electric drive system, supported by four lithium battery banks, which will power the yacht for modest distances or when manoeuvring.
 Under sail, the system will automatically regenerate the batteries, and with careful consumption the yacht will operate solely under battery power.
 For longer distance propulsion, the owner has the option of two back-up generators.